 US Rep Duncan Hunter, wife indicted on corruption charges

-SAN DIEGO (AP) — U.S. Rep. Duncan Hunter and his wife were indicted Tuesday on federal charges that they used more than $250,000 in campaign funds for personal expenses that ranged from groceries to golf trips and lied about it in federal filings, prosecutors said.
+SAN DIEGO (AP) — U.S. Rep. Duncan Hunter and his wife were charged Tuesday with using more than $250,000 in campaign funds to finance family trips to Italy and Hawaii, golf outings, school tuition, theater tickets — even fast food purchases — and attempting to disguise the illegal spending in federal records, prosecutors said.

-Hunter, a Republican, and his wife Margaret Hunter were named in a 48-page indictment filed in San Diego federal court.
+A 48-page federal indictment depicts the couple as binge spenders who over eight years pocketed a steady stream of dollars intended for campaign purposes, while their household budget was awash in red ink.

-The indictment alleges the money was taken between 2009 and 2016.
-It says the couple concealed the misuse by falsifying campaign finance records, claiming the expenses as campaign-related.
+Prosecutors said the couple tried to conceal the spending, which ranged from the banal to lavish, by falsifying campaign finance records.

 "Throughout the relevant period, the Hunters spent substantially more than they earned," the indictment said.
 "They overdrew their bank account more than 1,100 times in a 7-year period resulting in approximately $37,761 in 'overdraft' and 'insufficient funds' bank fees."